KrasnovPavel/YAMC/Readme.md

 Just for studying rust and it's gamedev capabilities.

 ## What is done
-- Terrain generation: heights and biomes
+- Map generation: heights, biomes, caves, resources

 ---
 Powered by [bevy](https://bevyengine.org/)